Forest of Compiègne: Later Middle Ages

 As Empress Eugénie's signposts attest, the thick and heavy forest can be a disorienting and potentially fatal place.
 In the twelfth century, at the age of fourteen, the future King Philip II of France found himself lost in the forest: he came so close to tragedy that his father, Louis VII, felt compelled to make a pilgrimage to the shrine of St. Thomas of Canterbury in England to offer thanks for his recovery.
 In the sixteenth century, King Francis I commanded the construction of eight hard-surfaced roads through the forest, all of which converge on a single point called the King's Well (Puits du Roi).

 Early modern era

 Most French monarchs enjoyed extravagant hunts at Compiègne.
-This 1811 oil painting by Carle Vernet depicts the Emperor Napoleon I at his sport.
+This 1811 oil painting by Carle Vernet depicts the Emperor Napoleon at his sport.

 Further avenues connected by an octagonal ring were opened through the woods for the formal hunting parties of Louis XIV, and under the Ancien Régime the number of rides was increased to 200.
 Napoleon opened the avenue of Beaux-Monts (illustration).
 Prior to the Industrial Revolution, the lush woodlands provided lumber for a thriving woodworking community around Compiègne.
 One of the most popular products supplied by the forest was beech oil, used for cooking and folk medicines: it was bottled in prodigious quantities and sold worldwide from Compiègne through the 19th century, until its marketshare was supplanted by newer, more refined oils.